How to Clone Old Computer to New Computer (No Reinstalling)

 Ensure Windows and all drivers on your old PC are up to date to prevent compatibility issues after cloning.

-Once you've completed these preparations, proceed with the appropriate cloning method based on your hardware setup.
+Once you've completed these preparations, proceed with the appropriate cloning method based on your situation.

 How to Clone an Old Computer to a New Computer (Step-by-Step Guide)